Shokufeh Kavani: Life and career

-In July 2015, she married Ali Taghvai, the only son of the Iranian film-maker, Nasser Taghvai and the Iranian writer, Shahrnush Parsipur.
-In 2019, they published a book of poetry by the name of " on the boat of life " by Mehri Publication house, London, England which contains Ali Taghvai's poems and Shokufeh Kavani's drawings for his poems.
+In July 2015, she married Ali Taghvai, the only son of the Iranian filmmaker Nasser Taghvai and the Iranian writer, Shahrnush Parsipur.
+In 2019, they published a book of poetry called " on the boat of life " by Mehri Publication house, London, England, which contains Ali Taghvai's poems and Shokufeh Kavani's drawings for his poems.

 Also in 2019, she took a very active part as the cultural adviser to the Australian author, Clare Atkins in the process of writing Clare's second book Between Us which became the book of the year 2019 and also nominated for so many awards including the prestigious Australian Prime Minister Literary awards.